-A business entity meeting one of the following criteria can elect to justify its transfer pricing through alternative supporting documents rather than prepare a full transfer pricing report.
+A business entity meeting one of the following criteria can elect to use alternative supporting documents to justify its transfer pricing instead of preparing a full transfer pricing report.

-- Combined business revenue and non-business revenue is less than TWD 300 million for the filing year. - Combined business revenue and non-business revenue is more than TWD 300 million but less than TWD 500 million for the filing year, and the business entity has not claimed any tax incentive in excess of TWD 2 million, has not offset against any reserved tax losses in excess of TWD 8 million for the filing year and has no related entities outside of Taiwan.
+- Combined business revenue and nonbusiness revenue is less than TWD 300 million for the filing year. - Combined business revenue and nonbusiness revenue is equal or more than TWD 300 million but less than TWD 500 million for the filing year, and the business entity has not claimed any tax incentive in excess of TWD 2 million, has not offset against any reserved tax losses in excess of TWD 8 million for the tax filing year and has no related entities outside of Taiwan. - The total value of related party transactions is less than TWD 200 million per annum.